CSTAAR/CSTAAR/README.md

 # CSTAAR (Computational Solutions for Terrestrial and Aquatic Archaeological Research)

-**CSTAAR** is an independent research initiative focused on enhancing and streamlining digital workflows in archaeology through programming, computational tools, and emerging technologies.
+**CSTAAR** is an independent research initiative of Filip Hájek focused on enhancing and streamlining digital workflows in archaeology through programming, computational tools, and emerging technologies.

 ---